will62794/will62794.github.io/_posts/2020-07-21-specifying-systems-tla.markdown

 (x=0, x'=2)
 $$

 as valid pairs i.e. allowed transitions.
-To illustrate the generality of this mathematical approach, though, we can go further and consider a transition relation where it's not obvious how we would even enumerate the transitions of the relation.
-For example, it is valid to write a next state relation like
+To illustrate the generality of this mathematical approach we can go further and, for example, consider transition relations where it's not obvious how we would even enumerate the transitions of the relation.
+It is valid to write a next state relation like

 $$\begin{align}&\wedge x=0 \\ &\wedge x' \neq x\end{align}$$

-but it is unclear how you would go about enumerating the allowed transitions (e.g. there might be an infinite number of them).
+but it is unclear how you would go about enumerating the allowed transitions.
 Nevertheless, it's a perfectly sensible mathematical question to ask if a particular pair of values satisfies the relation i.e. $$(x=0, x'=\sqrt{-1})$$ satisfies our relation, even though it might make little sense for a real system that we would want to specify or build.

 # Verification: Checking Your System

-For the case of **verification**, you also define a temporal property (or several), but these are properties that you typically want to verify are true, given the definition of your system by an initial state and next state relation.
+For the task of **verification**, you also define a temporal property (or several), but these are properties that you typically want to verify are true given the definition of your system by an initial state and next state relation.
 If you think about your system specification as a set of  allowable behaviors, $$B$$, and a correctness property, similarly, as a set of behaviors $$P$$ which satisfy the property, then verification (e.g. model checking) is about checking that all behaviors of $$B$$ lie within $$P$$ i.e. $$B \subseteq P$$.
 Alternatively, we can express this in TLA+ as

 $$ Spec \Rightarrow P$$